SimonGrn/prestashop-issues-stats/README.md

 Copy the `config.php.dist` file:
 * change the values inside for your correct MySQL values
 * add your [Github token](https://github.com/settings/tokens/new)
+* add a security token (any passphrase will do)

 and rename it `config.php`.

 ### How to use
 Use the `generate.php` file to insert data into your database.

+:warning: you must declare an environment variable `SECURITY_TOKEN` identical to the one you set up above.

-The GitHub API will only let you get 1000 issues max per call so you might want to use the `START_DATE` and `END_DATE` environment variables to make sure you don't get too much issues at once.
+The GitHub API will only let you get
+1000 issues max per call so you might want to use the `START_DATE` and `END_DATE` environment variables to make sure you don't get too much issues at once.